zarplata/git-resource/README.md

 * `paths`: *Optional.* If specified (as a list of glob patterns), only changes to the specified files will yield new versions from `check`.

+* `action`: *Optional.* If specified (as a value of [git log --diff-filter](https://git-scm.com/docs/git-log#git-log---diff-filterACDMRTUXB82308203)), only changes to the specified action with files will yield new version from `check`.

 * `ignore_paths`: *Optional.* The inverse of `paths`; changes to the specified files are ignored.